sigilante/blackjack/README.md

 The next stage will involve:

-- Nockchain wallet integration
+- Enhanced Nockchain wallet integration
-- Multiple hand support
+- Multi-hand support and multiplayer features